tsdataclinic/scout/README.md

 ### 2.6 Running the API server

-If your server is running, stop the server (use Ctrl+C to end the server process) so it can pick up your newly set up environment variables.

 The API server uses [NestJS](https://nestjs.com/) and runs on `https://localhost:5000`.
 To start the API server:

 ```
 cd packages/server
 yarn start
 ```

-Note that we didn't need the `PORTAL_OVERRIDE_LIST` or `UPDATE_ON_BOOT` environment variables anymore.
-Those were only necessary for populating the database.
-You shouldn't need them again.

 ### 2.7 Running the frontend server